nginxinc/nginx-ingress-workshops/Plus/labs/LabGuide.md

 <br/>

 An excellent Prerequisite for taking this Workshop is the NGINX Basics Workshop, also available from F5 Inc., as it provides a fundamental basics of NGINX Plus, on which the NGINX Plus Ingress Controller is built.
-Please contact your NGINX Event Marketing team for information on additional Workshops.
+Please contact your NGINXperts Workshop team for information on additional Workshops.

 </br>